- How much will my surgery cost?

 - I didn't have any pain after my extraction.
 It's been a few days and now I'm in a lot of pain.

-No, a referral is not required to make an appointment, however, if you were referred by your general dentist, please bring all x-rays or referrals that were given to you.
+No, a referral is not required to make an appointment.
+However, if you were referred by your general dentist, please bring all x-rays or referrals that were given to you.

 Healing times vary depending on the surgery that was performed.
 Additionally, every person heals at different rates as well as every surgery site can heal at a different rate.